How to Stop Paint Cracking, Flaking, Blistering & Bubbling

 - The surface wasn’t prepared well before the paint was applied

 - Just after the paint dried it was exposed to moisture

 - The paint was applied on a humid day

 - An oil-based paint was applied over enamel paint

 To prevent paint bubbles, we suggest you thoroughly dry the paint surface before painting.

-Learn more about how to avoid paint cracking, paint flaking, paint blistering and paint bubbling during your painting project.
-Visit our local Haymes stockist to get professional painting tips and advice as well as all your painting supplies!
+Visit your local Haymes stockist to get professional painting tips and advice as well as all your painting supplies!

 We also stock a range of protective coatings that can help protect your painted surfaces.